How to Repair or Reset WSL Ubuntu on Windows 11

 Alternative: Reset WSL Ubuntu Using Windows Terminal

-You can also reset Ubuntu using the Windows Terminal app as an administrator:
+You can also reset your WSL Ubuntu using the Windows Terminal app with administrator privileges.

 - [REQUIRES ADMIN PRIVILEGES] Open Windows Terminal as admin: